vuejs/v2.vuejs.org/src/guide/migration.md

 ### `v-model` with Inline `value` <sup>deprecated</sup>

-`v-model` no longer cares about initial value of an inline `value` attribute.
+`v-model` no longer cares about the initial value of an inline `value` attribute.
 For predictability, it will instead always treat the Vue instance data as the source of truth.

 That means this element: